rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 |     └── mvs_config.json

 The name and location of the :code:`input_folder` is up to the user.
-The underlying structure and file names within this folder should not be altered.
+The underlying structure and file names within this folder should not be altered (with the exception of :code:`storage_01.csv` which is only required to match a filename provided in `energyStorage.csv`.

 There are two allowed formats to provide input data to the MVS: Json or CSV (comma separated values).

-For the Json format, only the :code:`file mvs_config.json` is required, whereas for the CSV format only the folder :code:`csv_elements` is required.
+The folder :code:`time_series` is always required, it should contain the timeseries for energy demand, energy production and potentially other time-dependent  parameters.
+To provide the inputs using the Json format, only the :code:`file mvs_config.json` is required, whereas for the CSV format only the folder :code:`csv_elements` is required.
-The folder :code:`time_series` is always required, it should contain the timeseries for energy demand or production.

-The CSV format is more user-friendly to design a local energy system model and the Json format is more compact (the whole model is contained in only one file)
+The CSV format is more user-friendly to design a local energy system model and the Json format is more compact (the whole model is contained in only one file).

 Csv files: csv_elements folder
 ##############################